dev-raman05/dev-raman05/README.md

 - ⚙️ I am currently a student of Mechanical Engineering at IIT Guwahati.
 - 👀 I’m interested in exploring the design, analysis, and optimization of aircraft and spacecraft, including aerodynamics, propulsion, and structural integrity.
 - 🌱 I’m currently learning Machine Learning and Deep Learning.
-- 💞️ I’m looking to collaborate on projects related to the abovementioned topics.
+- 💞️ I’m working on projects amalgamating these two fields.
-- 📫 You can reach me via LinkedIn or E-mail.
+- 📫 You can reach me via LinkedIn or email.
-- ⚡ Fun fact: I am a good photographer and I love dramatics.
+- ⚡ Fun fact: I am a good photographer and love dramatics.

 <!---
 dev-raman05/dev-raman05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.